 Change is coming.
 The villages here are still poor, but they have electricity and serve hikers who are making the Annapurna loop trek.
 Most lodges have rooms with private bath, but hot water is still rare.
 The towns have schools and health clinics.
 The road is a treacherous dirt and rock trail carved out of the mountain-side.
 As of 2011, busses and jeeps regularly broke down or fell off, squashing their occupants.

-Photographs taken with a Panasonic G1 digital camera, some RAW files processed with PhotoNinja software,
+Photographs taken with a Panasonic G1 digital camera, with some RAW files processed using PhotoNinja software.

 Thank you for your description.
 In early Dec.
 1978 I trekked from Pokhara to the nearest crossing of the Kali Gandaki and returned by a path that seemed less in use a little further north.
 Those 10 or so were perhaps the most enjoyable in my life.
 It seems that not all too much has changed there physically since.
 I found the local people the most friendly of any anywhere.
 I'm still hoping it will be possible to return one day.